mitchellkolb/pi-music-player/README.md

 # How to Set Up
+- This is optional step you can take before the installation & setup section to help keep the project libraries seperate
+  - ***(OPTIONAL)*** Create a virtual environment if you choose to do so
+      - In the /pi-music-player folder
+      - `python -m venv myenv`
+      - On macOS and Linux `source myenv/bin/activate`
+  - ***(OPTIONAL)*** Managing the virtual environment
+      - When you want to leave use `deactivate`
+      - Make sure to upgrade pip `python -m pip install --upgrade pip`

-This project was implemented on our local machine inside of a virtual machine using:
+- This project was implemented on our local machine inside of a virtual machine using:
   - Clone this repository
   - Open terminal at the codebase `~.../pi-music-player/`